jenkinsci/generic-webhook-trigger-plugin/README.md

 If a node is selected, then all leafs in that node will be contributed.
 If a leaf is selected, then only that leaf will be contributed.

 There are websites to help fiddle with the expressions.
 You may want to checkout [this website](https://jsonpath.curiousconcept.com/) to fiddle with JSONPath.
 And [this website](http://www.freeformatter.com/xpath-tester.html) to fiddle with XPath.
+Regular expressions can be developed with [this website](https://jex.im/regulex/).

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Generic+Webhook+Trigger+Plugin).